marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 ### Don't worry we will test it later

-Developers deliver value through tasks, be it in a staging environment or in production, the final word should be from the users or the ones that are responsible for the feature.
-It also applies for bug fixes, the one who wrote the bug ticket, should be the one to double check it and give a positive feedback.
+Developers deliver value through tasks, be it in a staging environment or in production, the final word should be from the users, or the ones that are responsible for the feature.
+It also applies for bug fixes, the one who wrote the bug ticket, should be the one to double-check it and give a positive feedback.

 There is a long journey to fix something or implement something.
 It requires